 In Florida, anyone who is injured in a slip and fall must get their lawsuit filed against the property owner within four years of the incident.
 This deadline is found at Florida Statutes section 95.11(3)(a), and it applies to almost all personal injury cases brought in Florida's civil courts.

 From a strategy standpoint, you want to leave yourself plenty of time to file a slip and fall lawsuit, even if you're confident your injury claim will settle.
 At the very least, having the option of going to court will give you more leverage during settlement talks.

 Before you file an insurance claim or lawsuit over your slip and fall, prepare yourself to hear the property owner argue that you bear some amount of blame for the accident.
 If this tactic is successful, you could see a significant chunk of any court award taken away (and a finding of shared fault will also likely reduce the value of your slip and fall claim even if you settle out of court).

 For example, the property owner could argue that:

-If your Florida slip and fall case makes it to court, the state's "pure comparative negligence rule" will be used to determine your share of legal blame for your accident, and how much compensation you can still receive from the property owner.
+In the rare event that your Florida slip and fall case makes it to a court trial, the state's "pure comparative negligence rule" will be used to determine your share of legal blame for your accident, and how much compensation you can still receive from the property owner.

 Under "pure comparative negligence," any damages award a personal injury plaintiff receives will be reduced according to the percentage of their fault for the underlying accident.
 So, let's say the jury finds that you are 15 percent to blame for your slip and fall accident.
 They also find that your damages (including your medical bills, lost income, and "pain and suffering") total $10,000.
 That will leave the property owner on the hook for $8,500 (that's the original $10,000 minus the 15 percent that equates with your share of fault).